danilolc/Tire/README.md

 ## Tiny Image Recoverer

-Stupidly check for a JPG image on a raw input.
+Stupidly check for a JPG image on a raw file.
 It will search for the `0xFFD8` marker to start an image and the `0xFFD9` marker to end a image.

 You can use it to find deleted images on a disk.
-Just pass the disk file (something like `/dev/sda`) to the `stdin`, and it will save all jpg images it found.
+Just pass the disk file (something like `/dev/sda`) as argument, and it will save all jpg images it found.

-Normal user can't read  `/dev/sdx` directely, you must run it as super user (do `sudo su` before running it).
+Normal user can't read  `/dev/sdx` directely, you must run it as super user (run it with `sudo`).

 It will probably work on Windows using the device on `\\?\Device\`, but I didn't test.